 This is a fairly easy variation for beginners

-Caution: Do not attempt this pose when you are pregnant.
+DO NOT attempt this pose when you are pregnant.

 This simple variation releases tension in your lower back while gently stretching your shoulders and upper back.

 Lie on your back.
 Stretch your arms out onto the floor at shoulder level.Bend your knees up towards your chest and bring them slightly to your right.Place your left hand on your right kneeKeeping both shoulders firmly on the ground, bring your knees to the floor to the right of your body.Turn your head and look at your left hand, which is still stretched out on the ground at shoulder level.Hold the pose for 10-30 seconds; return to centre and repeat steps 2-5 on the other side.